Harstad Municipality: Origin of the name

 The municipality (and town) is named after the old Harstad farm (Harðarstaðir), since the town is built where the farm once was located.
 The first element is (probably) the genitive case of the male name Hǫrðr.
 The last element is staðir which means "homestead" or "farm".
+On 6 February 2017, the municipality of Harstad adopted a co-equal Sami language name for the municipality: Hárstták.
+The Sami language name spelling changes depending on how it is used.
+It is called Hárstták when it is spelled alone, but it is Hársttáid suohkan when using the Sami language equivalent to "Harstad municipality".

 Coat of arms

 The coat of arms was granted on 24 April 1953.
 The official blazon is "Azure, two bars wavy argent" (To bølgende sølv bjelker på blå bunn).
 This means the arms have a blue field (background) and the charge is two wavy bars.
 The bars have a tincture of argent which means they are commonly colored white, but if it is made out of metal, then silver is used.
 The blue color in the field symbolizes the importance of sea and the wavy bars were chosen to represent the waves in the sea.
 Since the town of Harstad is located in the municipality, a mural crown is typically shown above the shield.
 The arms were designed by Jardar Lunde in cooperation with Hallvard Træteberg.